+4.2.
 Each Party shall ensure that it processes Shared Personal Data on the basis of one of the following legal grounds:

-The Data Subject has given consent to the Processing of his or her Personal Data for one or more specific Purposes;
+(a) The Data Subject has given consent to the Processing of his or her Personal Data for one or more specific Purposes;

-Processing is necessary for the performance of a contract to which the Data Subject is party or in order to take steps at the request of the Data Subject prior to entering into a contract;
+(b) Processing is necessary for the performance of a contract to which the Data Subject is party or in order to take steps at the request of the Data Subject prior to entering into a contract;

-Processing is necessary for compliance with a legal obligation to which the Controller is subject;
+(c) Processing is necessary for compliance with a legal obligation to which the Controller is subject;

-Processing is necessary for the purposes of the legitimate interests pursued by the Controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the Data Subject which require protection of Personal Data; or
+(d) Processing is necessary for the purposes of the legitimate interests pursued by the Controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the Data Subject which require protection of Personal Data; or

-Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the Controller.
+(e) Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the Controller.

-PROCESSING SHARED PERSONAL DATA
+5. PROCESSING SHARED PERSONAL DATA.

+5.1.
 All Parties agree that they are responsible for Processing of Shared Personal Data in accordance with Applicable Laws and this Data Processing Addendum.
 The Parties shall fully cooperate with each other to the extent necessary to effectuate corrections, amendments, restrictions or deletions of Personal Data as required by Applicable Laws and/or at the request of any Data Subject.